weavejester/environ/README.md

 code you produce with `lein uberjar`, you will want to set your configuration values via shell environment and/or system properties.

+## Demo Project

+A small demo project of the above example can be [found here](https://github.com/io-tupelo-demo/environ).

 ## License

 Copyright © 2020 James Reeves